Qinsanlian/-Running-in-the-Sunlight-A-Developer-s-Guide-to-Building-a-Clean-Compliant-Network-/README.md

 **A core principle: do not create needs that do not exist.**
 A mature developer knows how to add things, and also knows how to subtract.
 We solve problems only within the bounds of the rules.
 You’re not a ship hiding in the sewer; you’re a sail under the open sun.

+⚠️ Strictly Personal Use — Do Not Share

+The SOCKS5-over-SSH tunnel you build following this handbook is your personal development tool—paid with your own money, protected by your own encryption key, and carried on your own legal responsibility.

+Do not share it with anyone.
+Not your classmates.
+Not your friends.
+Not strangers online.

+Sharing your tunnel—whether intentionally or accidentally—can lead to consequences far beyond what you may expect:

+You are legally liable for what others do through your server.
+If someone uses your shared tunnel to access illegal content, distribute malware, or conduct fraudulent activities, the traceable IP belongs to you, not to them.
+You will be the one facing legal investigation and potential prosecution.

+You lose every protection this handbook is designed to give you.
+The entire philosophy behind this guide—transparency, compliance, personal accountability—collapses the moment you hand your tunnel to someone else.
+What was once a clean, aboveboard development tool becomes an unregulated proxy, indistinguishable from the gray-market services we explicitly warn against.

+You put your entire developer identity at risk.
+A single misuse incident on your server can result in your VPS being permanently banned, your payment accounts flagged, and your GitHub repositories scrutinized.
+The trust you have worked so hard to build—with your school, with the open-source community, with yourself—can be destroyed overnight.

+If someone genuinely needs a development tunnel, teach them to build their own.
+Point them to this handbook.
+Let them go through the same learning process you did, so they understand not just the technical steps, but the responsibility that comes with them.

+Your tunnel is yours.
+Keep it that way.
 ---

 ### 2. Why I’m writing this, and the system we are dealing with